 But whatever were gains to me I now consider loss for the sake of Christ.
-8 What is more, I consider everything a loss because of the surpassing worth of knowing Christ Jesus my Lord, for whose sake I have lost all things.
-I consider them garbage, that I may gain Christ 9 and be found in him
+What is more, I consider everything a loss because of the surpassing worth of knowing Christ Jesus my Lord, for whose sake I have lost all things.
+I consider them garbage, that I may gain Christ and be found in him.

-There’s a great story about Saint Thomas Aquinas, a thirteenth century priest, scholar and doctor of the church.
-One of the most prolific and influential theologians in the history, by the time he was fifty he had written over one hundred books, treatises, and theological documents.
+There’s a great story about Saint Thomas Aquinas, a thirteenth-century priest, scholar, and doctor of the church.
+One of the most prolific and influential theologians in the history, he had written more than one hundred books, treatises, and theological documents by the time he was fifty.
 On December 6, the Feast Day of St. Nicholas, in the year 1273, he was celebrating the Eucharist in the Chapel of St. Nicholas in Naples, Italy, when he had an encounter with God from which he never recovered.
 He was writing his magnum opus at the time, Summa Theolgica.
-Though not complete, it amounted to some thirty eight treatises, three thousand articles and ten thousand objections.
+Though not complete, it amounted to some thirty-eight treatises, three thousand articles, and ten thousand objections.
 After this encounter he refused to ever write again.
-In response to his secretary’s urging he famously said, “Reginald, I can do no more.
+In response to his secretary’s urging, he famously said, “Reginald, I can do no more.
 The end of my labors has come.
 Such things have been revealed to me that all I have written seems as so much straw.”

-Abba Father, we thank you for your son, Jesus, whom to know is to love and whom to love is to live.
-Come Holy Spirit and open the eyes of my heart to grasp the surpassing worth of knowing Christ Jesus my Lord and then to see the paltry collection of merit badges I once considered gain.
-Shake me free from my illusions about myself that I might see the true vision of Jesus and find myself alive in him alone.
-We pray in Jesus name, Amen.
+Abba Father, we thank you for your Son, Jesus, whom to know is to love and whom to love is to live.
+Come, Holy Spirit, and open the eyes of our hearts to grasp the surpassing worth of knowing Christ Jesus our Lord and then to see the paltry collection of merit badges we once considered gain.
+Shake us free from our illusions about ourselves that we might see the true vision of Jesus and find ourselves alive in him alone.
+We pray in Jesus’ name, amen.

 - What is it about you that wants others to see your collection of spiritual merit badges?

-- Where are you in your grasping of the surpassing worth of knowing Christ Jesus my Lord and being found in him with a righteousness you had nothing to do with?
+- Where are you in your grasping of the surpassing worth of knowing Christ Jesus your Lord and being found in him with a righteousness you had nothing to do with?